josegonzalez/josediazgonzalez.com/_posts/2020-06-29-generating-an-offline-pypi-cache.markdown

 docker container run -p 8081:80 --rm pypiserver
 ```

 I'm exposing the server on port 8081, and am now able to browse to `http://localhost:8081/packages.tar.gz` to fetch a tarball that contains my pypiserver.
-This container can also be served `directly`, in which case the pip index-url would be `http://localhost:8081/packages/simple/`.
+This container can also be served directly, in which case the pip index-url would be `http://localhost:8081/packages/simple/`.